DevAnamTales/bookFinder/README.md

 If you enter 50 in above example, it will create 50 users, authers and books in the mongoDB with reference.
 ```
 - Run the server

-  RUn the server with following command
+  Run the server with following command

 ´´´js
 node server.js